Driving Anxiety Therapy: Reclaim Your Confidence and Freedom with a CBT Therapist

 The first step in overcoming a driving phobia with CBT is to understand the root cause of the fear.
 Often, people link the fear of driving to a traumatic event or an emotionally charged experience (but not always).
 Through CBT, you can learn to identify and challenge negative thoughts and beliefs that fuel the fear.

-One of the main techniques used in CBT for driving phobia is exposure therapy.
+One of the main techniques used in CBT for driving anxiety is exposure therapy.
 This involves gradually exposing you to driving situations that trigger anxiety.
 The therapist may start with small steps, such as sitting in a car or watching videos of driving.
 Once you are comfortable with easier exposures, we will progress to more challenging situations.
 For example, you could drive on a quiet road and then a busy highway.
 Over time, exposure therapy helps you overcome your fear of driving and build confidence.
 CBT will help you reach your driving goals.
 This could be driving to work or picking your kids up from their favourite sport.

 With the help of a CBT therapist, you can learn to manage your anxiety symptoms and develop effective coping strategies.
 You will be able to use the tools you learn even after therapy ends.
 CBT works well for phobias.
 It can help you move on and regain independence by driving again.

-Therapy Components for Driving Anxiety
+CBT Therapy Components for Driving Anxiety

-3. Exposure therapy will help you to reach your diving goals.
+Exposure therapy will help you to reach your diving goals.
 For example, if you aim to drive to work or on the highway, we can include that in your treatment plan.
 If you have driving anxiety, you likely avoid things.
-Avoiding helps in the short term but keeps anxiety alive long term.
+Avoiding helps in the short term but keeps anxiety alive in the long term.

 • Making a left-hand turn